smartdevicelink/sdl_evolution/proposals/0305-homogenize-textfieldname.md

 The `MOBILE_API.xml` changes will have no impact on existing code as only additions are made.

-The `HMI_API.xml` changes will require updates to HMIs to remove `notificationText` from their capabilities and an update to Core to remove the processing of the `notificationText` `TextFieldName` capability.
+The `HMI_API.xml` changes will require updates to HMIs to remove `notificationText` and `navigationText` from their capabilities and an update to Core to remove the processing of the `notificationText` and `navigationText` `TextFieldName` capabilities.

 ## Alternatives considered

 The author considered making no changes to the spec but this would be confusing to developers and would cause problems when another element is added to the `TextFieldName` enum.

-The author considered not removing `notificationText` but this solution would also cause problems when another element is added to the `TextFieldName` enum.
+The author considered not removing `notificationText` or `navigationText` but this solution would also cause problems when another element is added to the `TextFieldName` enum.